 This final sample disposition report is presented in Table 2.
-It reports dispositions for the survey as a whole, as well as separately for each sampling strata.
+It reports dispositions for the survey as a whole, by landline and cell phone sample and separately for the supplemental survey of families with young children.

 Table 1.
 Summary of Response, Cooperation, and Refusal Rates by Survey Component and Strata